leeannehammond/seirf-phoenix-rising-hw/unit_1/w02d1/warm_up_exercise/README.md

 - `git push origin master` - this sends your work to your remote copy of the class repo

-- Homework submission: create a github issue on the instructor repo that has a link to the location of your homework on your copy of the class repo
+- Homework submission: fill out the homework google form with a link to the location of your homework on your homework repo

 ![hw submission](HW_submission.png)